PSRO and CITB Joint Industry Forums

 The framework is divided into three parts with part 1 outlining the aims and principles of the framework, part 2 identifying the delivery aspects for the relevant occupations and part 3 specifying the learning outcomes and training specification.

-The framework can be downloaded free of charge from Monday 21st August 2023 at: www.psro.org.uk
+The framework can be downloaded free of charge at: www.psro.org.uk